Continental Aerospace Technologies: History

 On 14 December 2010, Continental's parent Teledyne announced that Teledyne Continental Motors, Teledyne Mattituck Services, and its general aviation piston engine business would be sold to Technify Motor (USA) Ltd, a subsidiary of AVIC International, for US$186 million in cash.
 AVIC is a Chinese state-owned aerospace company.
 In May 2011, the transaction was reported as complete and the company renamed Continental Motors, Inc.

 On 23 July 2013 the company bought diesel aircraft engine manufacturer Thielert from bankruptcy for an undisclosed sum.
 Thielert will become an operating division of Continental and will be renamed Technify Motors GmbH.

 In 2015, Continental purchased Danbury Aerospace, which included ECi (Engine Components International) and PMA (Precision Machined Airparts).
 ECi had been supplying aftermarket engine parts since 1943; the merger reduced third-party manufacturers of Continental engine rebuild parts.
 ECi's Titan engines were modern non-certified engines competing with Lycoming's Thunderbolt.
 These were eventually rebranded as the Continental Titan.

+In 2018, Continental Aerospace Technologies became a publicly traded company, listed on the Hong Kong Exchanges and Clearing Limited (HKEX).
+The listing was structured through a holding company arrangement, with Continental Motors Company serving as a principal operating subsidiary.
+AVIC International (HK) Group Limited (AVIC) remained a minority shareholder following the listing.

 In March 2019 the company name was changed from Continental Motors, Inc. to Continental Aerospace Technologies.

 In March 2022, Karen Hong was named as the company's president and CEO, replacing Robert Stoppek.
 Hong had previously served as the interim CEO and chief financial officer (CFO).